-- Messaging - This could be anything from your mission statement to a description of your organization.
+- Messaging - This could be anything from your mission statement to keywords to sample social posts.

 There are a variety of options for storing your brand assets.
 We'll go through a few options below but keep in mind that, wherever you end up putting them, make sure you place everything in one folder that can be accessed with a URL.
 Allowing partners to access the assets with a URL makes sharing them and keeping them updated much easier than sending files back and forth via email.

-1. Google Drive/Dropbox Odds are, your organization already uses either Google Drive or Dropbox to manage and share files.
-Just set up a folder, upload all of the relevant files, and share it with your team or via URL to partners and vendors.
+1. Google Drive or Dropbox Odds are, your organization already uses either Google Drive or Dropbox to manage and share files.
+Just set up a folder, upload all of the relevant files in clearly-labeled folders, and share it with your team or via URL to partners and vendors.

 2. Airtable If you want to provide a little additional order to your files, check out Airtable.
 Think of it as Excel but with a ton more features including the ability to share sheets and upload files into individual cells.
 Using this format, you can also easily share links to press articles or other assets that would be more cumbersome to provide in a folder.